-Meghan Markle's Wedding Dress Vs. Princess Diana's Wedding Dress: Here's How The Two Stack Up
+Here's Exactly How Meghan Markle's Wedding Dress Compares To Princess Diana's Wedding Dress

 One of the biggest sartorial reveals of 2018 just went down in a little place called Windsor Castle.
 The much-anticipated royal wedding has officially begun, meaning we can finally analyze Meghan Markle's wedding dress vs. Princess Diana's wedding dress.
 Because that is what us fashion and celebrity-obsessed people do, right?